Best Jordan Travel Tips

 Costs / Money in Jordan

-Jordan is great value for your money if you’re looking to explore somewhere sans passport stamps.
+Jordan is great value for your money.
 Dinars are the official currency, but many places will take euros and dollars just as easily.

 Accommodation in Jordan

-Get your Jordan adventure off to the right start by choosing where ya wanna stay!
+Get your Jordan adventure off to the right start by choosing where you want to stay!
 There’s something for everyone – basic Bedouin camp vibes, hostel rooms that are easy on yer wallet (especially in Amman and Petra), mid-range accommodations, or luxury hotels around all those glorious spots.

 Food in Jordan